Neko-Box-Coder/System2/README.md

     uint32_t bytesRead = 0;

-    //System2ReadFromOutput can also return SYSTEM2_RESULT_READ_NOT_FINISHED if we have more to read System2ReadFromOutput(&commandInfo, outputBuffer, 1023, &bytesRead);
+    //System2ReadFromOutput can also return SYSTEM2_RESULT_READ_NOT_FINISHED if we have more to read
+    //In which case can use a do while loop to keep getting the output System2ReadFromOutput(&commandInfo, outputBuffer, 1023, &bytesRead);
     outputBuffer[bytesRead] = 0;